varya/ds-breakfast-01-2021/Readme.md

 ### Use different sources (e.g. Wordpress) to make blogging culture
 Markdown is the easiest to build but quite a hardcore way for many.
 But with Gatsby you can have different  sources.
 For example, you can set up Wordpress as a CMS.
 Designers write posts, information is open.
 Also you can import from Medium, or from anywhere via RSS.

+### Extract md of dependent packages and turn into Gatsby pages
+The design system website as "single point of truth".
+Design system itself is single point of truth, so should be the website about it.
+All the information has to be gathered together, it also smooths the learning curve.
+Technically you can install the libraries packages as dependencies and import their markdown docs into website pages.
+TODO: refer to remark plugin for importing.

+### Interactive changelog?
+Similarly, we can get changelogs of the libraries.
+In GitHub they are stored as static pieces of text which is not super convinient when our fellow developers want to upgrade through many versions.
+We can improve GitHub flow and based on the extracted data make some kind of interactive changelog.
+This again smooths the learning curve and makes things easier for the people (one of the most important things in design systes, because it's a service!).

+### Crawling the repositories to calculate the usage of components
+This is more about measuring the impact of design systems, which is another huge topic.
+BTW, I am very much in it right now and if you would like to have a chat about it, please welcome to speak after the talk or in social networks.
+But again, from automation perrspective, if all the projects are in some repositories, let's say on GitHub Enterprise, wee can crawl repos and calculate the usage of components.
+Works for React components and for re-use of CSS classes.
+Similarly, we analyse dependencies in `package.json` at the projects and so we can learn the versions used.

+### Build charts based on gathered knowledge
+Most metrics cannot show much on their own but are more valuable in dynamics.
+As design system is usually not a solid product but constansly evolving thing (I would even say it's a process), we would like to "measure" that we are doing better not worse.
+For a human being, it's much more readable as a chart of graph.
+So, we can store gathered information and represent it on the weebsite as a chart component.
+TODO: Give examples.

+### Design systems are very new concept, so shape it to your own project.
+Use design thinking and user centred design
+As I mentioned, design system is a service and when providing tooling around it, you should consider your fellow developers and the users.
+Service design offers methods to develop new ideas and sharp the services for the users.
+Like, user-centred design etc. The ideas presenetd above were very much developed based on propoper user research which I made with my colleagues on existing design system.
+Usign similar methods, you can develop your own ideas or combine with the presented and shape your design system up to the needs of your company and projects.